 Your Turn to Create a Logline

-Download the PDF and follow the instructions to create your own logline.
+On the following document, follow the instructions to create your own logline.

 More Information on the Logline Technique